Alternative veterinary medicine

 Alternative veterinary medicine is the use of alternative medicine in the treatment of animals.
-Types alternative therapies used for veterinary treatments may include, but are not limited to, acupuncture, herbal medicine, homeopathy, ethnomedicine and chiropractic.
-The term includes many treatments that don't have enough evidence to support them being a standard method within many veterinary practices.
+Types of alternative therapies used for veterinary treatments may include, but are not limited to, acupuncture, herbal medicine, homeopathy, ethnomedicine and chiropractic.
+The term includes many treatments that do not have enough evidence to support them being a standard method within many veterinary practices.

 Definition

 The terms alternative veterinary medicine, complementary veterinary medicine, complementary alternative veterinary medicine, holistic veterinary medicine, and integrative veterinary medicine may be used as synonyms.
 The task force for complementary and alternative veterinary medicine for the American Veterinary Medical Association says that: